Penn State Greater Allegheny

 Public college in McKeesport, Pennsylvania, U.S.

 A student is photographed walking into the Student Community Center at Penn State Greater Allegheny.
 Photographed by J. Ryan Simon, October 2025.

-Penn State Greater Allegheny (PSUGA) is a commonwealth campus of the Pennsylvania State University that sits on the border of McKeesport and White Oak in Pennsylvania.
+Penn State Greater Allegheny (PSGA) is a commonwealth campus of the Pennsylvania State University that sits on the border of McKeesport and White Oak in Pennsylvania.

 History

-As early as 1934, the Pennsylvania State College has offered technical courses in the Pittsburgh and McKeesport region to train industry workers for the booming technology and steel industries surrounding Pittsburgh.
-In 1948, the Penn State McKeesport Center opened in Dravosburg, offering courses in occupational training and self-enrichment for returning veterans.
-The center eventually moved to McKeesport in 1952 and established complete associate degree programs with the first graduates in 1955.
+As early as 1934, the Pennsylvania State College offered technical courses in the Pittsburgh and McKeesport region.
+In 1948, the Penn State McKeesport Center opened in Dravosburg, providing occupational training and self-enrichment courses for returning veterans.
+The center moved to McKeesport in 1952 and established associate degree programs, with the first graduates completing their studies in 1955.

-Also in 1955, a group of area businessmen formed the Penn State McKeesport Advisory Board whose purpose was to search for a permanent location for the McKeesport Center.
-In 1957, the current location was obtained and the main building was constructed.
-Since then, Penn State Greater Allegheny continues to play a large role in educating the population of the Greater Pittsburgh area.
+In 1955, a group of area businessmen formed the Penn State McKeesport Advisory Board to identify a permanent location for the center.
+In 1957, the current campus site in White Oak was established and the Main Building was constructed.
+Since that time, the campus has continued to serve the Greater Pittsburgh region through its academic programs.

-Originally Penn State McKeesport, the Penn State Board of Trustees initially voted to rename the campus to Penn State Greater Allegheny during its September 2006 meeting.
+Originally known as Penn State McKeesport, the Penn State Board of Trustees initially voted to rename the campus to Penn State Greater Allegheny during its September 2006 meeting.
 The board subsequently approved the current name in January 2007.